tjwieg/MS_thesis/thesis.md

 Posts (a catch-all category for any narrow vertical obstacles that were not road signs) and signs were the most common obstacles by far, with more posts in highway environments and more signs along rural roads.
 Mailboxes were quite common along rural roads but absent on highways.

 In all cases, operators were generally successful in maneuvering around obstacles without touching them.
 In the situations where the mower made contact with an obstacle, most of the time the obstacle was left without any permanent damage (only "touched").
 However, a small but quantifiable number of situations ended with the mower permanently damaging the obstacle (the darkest bars in @Fig:obstacles_2023).
 While these are regrettable, this provides an effective baseline level of performance for normal human operators performing conventional roadside vegetation control.

 This data could be useful for comparing against other vegetation control systems, including autonomous mowing robots, as a benchmark that should be met or exceeded before implementation.
+Additionally, this data shows which classes of obstacles are more common than others; new systems could prioritize development towards handling the most common kinds of obstacles first.

 ### On-Road Operations
 [This section will note how long the mowers spent on-shoulder and on-road during operation.
 It will also mention how long was spent in transit (on-road and not operating).]